rogeriopvl/gulp-jsonlint/README.md

 Type: `function`

 You can pass a custom reporter function.
-If ommited then the default reporter will be used.
+If omitted then the default reporter will be used.

 The `customReporter` function will be called with the argument `file`.